input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

-WebAssembly is a promising target as well, and [Tweag](https://www.tweag.io/) has just merged a [WebAssembly backend](https://www.tweag.io/blog/2022-11-22-wasm-backend-merged-in-ghc/) into GHC as well (great work and congrats!).
+WebAssembly is a promising target as well, and [Tweag](https://www.tweag.io/) has just merged a [WebAssembly backend](https://www.tweag.io/blog/2022-11-22-wasm-backend-merged-in-ghc/) into GHC (great work and congrats!).
 WebAssembly is not as ubiquitous as JavaScript yet, and has a harder time interacting with JavaScript directly.
-Hence, we believe that the WebAssembly and JavaScript backends provide different strengths, and it is to our benefit, and the community's, to have and support both code generation paths in GHC for different use cases and requirements.
+Hence, we believe that the WebAssembly and JavaScript backends provide different strengths, and it is to the Haskell community's benefit to have and support both code generation paths in GHC for different use cases and requirements.

 ## Why Haskell?